bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 16 JavaScript Decision Making.md

 	--> ! : Not
 12. [&&] This is logical AND and means that both sides must be true for the entire thing to be true.
 13. [||] OR: if one side is true, the entire thing is true.
+14. [!]
+NOT: expression that returns true if the expression is false.
+15. [switch] the switch statement is another control-flow statement that can replace multiple if statements.